Shire buys Meritage Pharma for at least $70 million

-LONDON Dublin-based drugmaker Shire (SHP.L) said on Tuesday it had bought U.S. firm Meritage Pharma for at least $70 million, boosting its gastrointestinal drugs business.
+LONDON Dublin-based drugmaker Shire (SHP.L) said on Tuesday it had bought U.S. firm Meritage Pharma for at least $70 million (45 million pounds), boosting its gastrointestinal drugs business.

 Shire said it had obtained rights to buy privately-held Meritage in connection with its $4.2 billion acquisition of rare disease specialist Viropharma in 2014.
 The fee could rise if development and regulatory milestones are reached, it said.